13 Managing Assets

 For all TLS certificates the following actions are available:

-• delete Delete the TLS certificate.
+• Delete the TLS certificate.

-• download Download the TLS certificate.
+• Download the TLS certificate.

 Note

-By clicking delete or export below the list of TLS certificates more than one TLS certificate can be deleted or exported at a time.
+By clicking or below the list of TLS certificates more than one TLS certificate can be deleted or exported at a time.
 The drop-down list is used to select which TLS certificates are deleted or exported.

 _images/tls_certificates_listpage.png

-Fig. 13.6 Page TLS Certificates displaying all collected TLS certificates#
+Fig. 13.6 Page TLS Certificates displaying all collected TLS certificates

 Details Page

 Click on the name of a TLS certificate to display the details of the TLS certificate.
-Click details to open the details page of the TLS certificate.
+Click to open the details page of the TLS certificate.

 The following registers are available: